foundry4/job-roles/squad-manager.md

 **Ways of working**

-Notbinary are not based in an office; our staff are primarily based on site with clients or work from home but we do have hubs based in Cardiff and London where you can work alongside colleagues when the opportunity arises.
+We are not based in an office; our staff are primarily based on site with clients or work from home but we do have hubs based in Cardiff and London where you can work alongside colleagues when the opportunity arises.

 We embrace a ‘small teams, loosely joined’ philosophy - teams on client sites develop their own culture and approaches.

-Notbinary pays for the equipment you need, including your work laptop, desk rental in a co-working office or anything else that’s essential to getting stuff done.
+F4 pays for the equipment you need, including your work laptop, desk rental in a co-working office or anything else that’s essential to getting stuff done.

 The team meets up in person every two months - a chance to share plans, scheme new ideas and catch up with colleagues.

 **Code of conduct**

-All Notbinary staff (including contractors and freelancers) agree to accept our ‘[Code of Conduct](https://github.com/notbinary/job-roles/blob/master/code-of-conduct.md)’.
+All F4 staff (including contractors and freelancers) agree to accept our ‘[Code of Conduct](https://github.com/notbinary/job-roles/blob/master/code-of-conduct.md)’.
 This sets out unacceptable behaviours and the process to flag anything that strays from those principles.
 It is an evolving document and we welcome comment from team members on how we can improve it and our approach to creating a welcoming, diverse culture.

 **Learn more**